State of Wisconsin

 Trusts established by a will.

-Special Needs Trusts - A trust containing assets of an individual under age 65 who is totally and permanently disabled (under SSI Supplemental Security Income.
-A program based on financial need operated by the Social Security Administration that provides monthly income to low income people who are age 65 or older, blind or disabled. program rules) Disregard An amount not counted when determining a person's total net income. the trust if it meets these conditions.
+Special needs trust: A trust containing assets of a person under age 65 who is totally and permanently disabled (under SSI Supplemental Security Income.
+A program based on financial need operated by the Social Security Administration that provides monthly income to low income people who are age 65 or older, blind or disabled. program rules).
+Disregard An amount not counted when determining a person's total net income. the trust if it meets the conditions in Section 16.6.5 Special Needs Trust.